San Salvador El Salvador Temple: Temple presidents

 The church's temples are directed by a temple president and matron, each serving for a term of three years.
 The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.

 Serving from 2011 to 2014, the first temple president was Walter R. Petersen, with Eileen M. Petersen as matron.
 As of 2024, the president and matron are E. Tiberio Santos and Olimpia Santos.

 Admittance

-On February 9, 2011, the church announced the public open house that was held from July 1 to 23, 2011 (excluding Sundays).
+On 9 February 2011, the church announced the public open house that was held on 1–23 July 2011 (excluding Sundays).
 During the open house, 165,790 people toured the temple.
-The temple was dedicated by Henry B. Eyring on August 21, 2011.
+The temple was dedicated by Henry B. Eyring on 21 August 2011.

 Like all the church's temples, it is not used for Sunday worship services.
 To members of the church, temples are regarded as sacred houses of the Lord.
 Once dedicated, only church members with a current temple recommend can enter for worship.